ufcg-lsd/arrebol/deploy/README.md

 ## Requirements

 The Docker service can be deployed as a docker container based on the from the [Arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
-To be able to run the Arrebol container, it is necessary to install the Docker Engine.
+To be able to run the Arrebol container, install the Docker Engine.
 To install it, in an apt-based environmnet, checkout this repository and run the `setup.sh` script as follow:

   ```
   sudo bash setup.sh